 All ranges can tip and injury could result.
 To prevent accidental tipping of the range, attach an approved Anti-Tip device to the wall and floor.
 (See Installing the Anti-Tip Device in this section.)

-To check if the device is installed and engaged properly, open the broiler compartment and inspect the rear leveling leg.
-Make sure it fits securely in the slot.
+To check if the device is installed and engaged properly, remove the broiler drawer and inspect the rear leveling leg.
+Make sure it fits securely into the slot.